 Being prepared for emergencies reduces stress when it actually happens.
-This FREE Five Page Family Emergency Binder will help you when a crisis hits!
+This FREE Seven Page Family Emergency Binder will help you when a crisis hits!

 When we prepare for bad situations, we reduce our stress.
 Yet, time and time again we procrastinate and don’t take the few simple steps to be ready.
 Whether you are preparing for the next hurricane season, middle America’s tornado alley or a threatening snowstorm up north, these comprehensive printables will have your family ready for just about any situation.